 2. Get off the road

-You need to pull well off the road and find a spot where the ground is level.
-It’s not a good idea to drive very far with a flat tire because it can damage your wheel, but it’s a worse idea to attempt changing a tire in the wrong conditions.
-A busy highway is a dangerous place, so try to find a rest area, weigh station, or other area away from traffic where you can do the job.
-Once you find a safe spot, set the parking brake before you get to work.
+It’s not a good idea to drive too far with a flat because it can damage your wheel.
+If possible, try to find a rest area, gas station or other place away from traffic to pull over.
+If you have to pull over to the side of the road, put out warning triangles, flares and use your emergency flashers.
+Once you find a safe spot on level ground, set the parking brake before you get to work.

 3. Pull out the owner’s manual

-Although the process is similar in every car, it’s a good idea to pull out the owner’s manual for reference on how to change a tire on your car.
-The manual is a great place to start because it also tells you where they’re hiding the spare tire and tools.
-Depending on the type of vehicle you own, the spare tire may be mounted on the tailgate, have a crank that lowers it from under the cargo area, or be mounted inside the trunk.
+Although the process is similar in every car, it’s a good idea to reference your owner’s manual for instructions for your specific model.
+The manual is a great place to start because it also tells you where to find the spare tire and tools.
+Depending on the type of vehicle you own, the spare tire may be mounted on the tailgate, have a crank that lowers it from under the cargo area or be mounted inside the trunk.
 The manual will also point out the jack points for your car, which are spots specifically designed to properly hold the jack and safely raise the car to change a tire.

 4. Access the lug nuts

 Your car may come with a plastic wheel cover that pops off to reveal the lug nuts or there may be caps on each lug nut that need to be removed.
 Often there’s a screwdriver in the toolkit to help with this job.
-After this is done, loosen each lug nut slightly before you raise the car up off the ground.
-Once the car is in the air and the tire freely spins it can be difficult to get the lug nuts loose.
-Instead, loosen them on the ground, but do not take them off completely.
-Once they’re loose, then use the jack to raise the car until the tire is about an inch off the ground and spins freely.
+After this is done, loosen each lug nut slightly with a wrench.
+Then, use the jack to raise the car until the tire is about an inch off the ground and spins freely.